Built Environment

 Learn More - Built Environment Summary

-- More than 40% of El Paso County’s land is agricultural (ranching or farming), including 16% that is held by the State Land Board.
+- 28% of El Paso County’s land is agricultural (ranching or farming), including 16% that is held by the State Land Board.

-- The Colorado Springs MSA is experiencing increases in housing costs and decreases in inventories.
-As in many communities, housing costs are increasing faster than household incomes.
-This creates difficulty for those seeking to become first-time home buyers.
+- The Colorado Springs MSA experienced dramatic increases in housing costs from mid-2020 to mid-2022 that far outpaced growth in household incomes.
+Prices since have been mostly flat but the situation remains difficult for those seeking to become first-time home buyers.

-- More housing is on the way in the Pikes Peak region—the number of new housing units authorized in 2021 was 3.1% of 2020 inventory.
+- More housing is on the way, but new starts are slowing—the number of new housing units authorized in 2023 was 1.7% of 2022 inventory.

-- Effective rent per unit at the end of 2021 was $1,347.
-That amount reflected an increase of 11.5% over the previous 12 months.
-However, Colorado Springs still ranked as the 2nd-most affordable of 6 peer communities, with rent reflecting 15.6% of the annual wages of two adults.
+- Effective rent per unit in Q1 of 2024 was $1,449.
+That amount reflected a decrease of 1.6% over the previous 12 months.
+Colorado Springs ranked as the most affordable of 6 peer communities, with rent reflecting 14.8% of the annual wages of two adults

 Key Indicators